Cheltenham Composer Academy 2020

 How much will it cost?

-Heavily subsidised by a number of generous funders (trusts and individuals), course fees are kept low – at only £225.
-This includes coaching, seminars, concert tickets and lunch every day.
-Single room bed and breakfast accommodation is available with cost tbc in due course (we keep rates as low as possible).
-Applicants who are not selected as full Academy participants will be invited to attend as observer composers at a rate of £20 per day (plus accommodation).
+Heavily subsidised by a number of generous funders (trusts and individuals), and due to the reduced, intensive nature of the experience, course fees are kept low – in 2020 the course will cost £90.
+This includes coaching, talks, concert tickets and lunch each day.
+Single room bed and breakfast accommodation is available and paid for separately by participants, with cost tbc in due course (we keep rates as low as possible, at around £30 per night).
+Applicants who are not selected as full Academy participants will be invited to attend as observer composers at a rate of £50 per person (plus accommodation).

 How do I apply?

 Click here to fill out an application form.
 You will be asked to tell us a bit about yourself, why you’d like to take part, what you’d like to write and upload some examples of your recent work.
 Please note that you don’t have to submit what you would like to have workshopped if selected.
-The closing date for applications is 30 March, 12 noon.
+The closing date for applications is 03 April 2020, 5pm.

 When will I find out if my application is successful?

-We aim to contact all applicants by 27 April, and will ask for delivery of scores for the Academy by 16 June.
+We aim to contact all applicants by 10 April and will ask for delivery of initial scores for the Academy by 29 May.
+There will be a period of consultation between successful application and Chineke!, and Academy Director Daniel Kidane.
+90% finished scores need to be delivered to the Festival by 26 June.

 What will I gain from taking part in the Academy?

-The Cheltenham Festival Composer Academy allowed me to work more closely with expert instrumentalists than I ever have had the opportunity before.
-It was an excellent learning and professional development experience!
+The Cheltenham Music Festival Composer Academy allowed me to work more closely with expert instrumentalists than I ever have had the opportunity before.
+It was an excellent learning and professional development experience.